 - Be confident.
 It’s painful to watch a leader who is uncomfortable in front of a crowd or awkward in conversation.
 If you’re uncomfortable in the roles you play, people will doubt your ability to be an effective leader — especially in difficult situations.

 Remember, too, that building your leadership image isn’t about creating a fake persona.
-It’s about understanding the image you would like to portray, gaining a clear picture of the image people currently have of you, and developing the skills to close the gap.
+It’s about understanding the image you’d like to portray, gaining a clear picture of the image people currently have of you, and developing the skills to close the gap.

 Don’t let a poor image limit your leadership potential.